When you need an inspection (PTI)

 Every motorcycle 125cc and below and moped registered in Jersey needs to be inspected every 2 years after it's 3 years old.

 The inspection can be completed up to 2 months before its due date.
 The date the inspection is due is based on the vehicle's First Date of Use.
 This can be found on the registration document and will be the earliest date of registration.

 We will write to the owner two months before the inspection is due at their registered address, however it's the registered owners responsibility to make sure that it is inspected in time.

 An inspection is not required if your vehicle is not being used on the road, for example it's being stored or restored.
 As soon as you intend to use you moped / motorcycle on the road, an inspection will be required.

 You don't require an inspection if your moped / motorcycle is over 40 years old.

 - call DVS on +44 (0) 1534 448600 or in person to DVS reception at La Collette to book a time

-- pay the fee of £30 at time of booking
+- The inspection fee of £30 must be paid at the time of booking

 - DVS will confirm the booking by email or appointment slip